The Opportunity at a Glance

 The University of Washington is deeply committed to fostering a diverse, equitable and inclusive culture where everyone in our community can thrive.
 In this spirit, we acknowledge the unique and enduring connections to the land and waterways of the Coast Salish peoples, including the Duwamish, Suquamish, Snoqualmie and Muckleshoot nations, whose ancestral territories encompass the Puget Sound region.

-As we pursue a new person to help us lead research computing, we recognize the importance of cultivating strong, collaborative relationships with tribal governments and honoring their sovereignty.
+As we pursue a new person to help us lead our great organization, we recognize the importance of cultivating strong, collaborative relationships with tribal governments and honoring their sovereignty.

 UW is dedicated to advancing various DEI initiatives that support our community’s unique needs.
 Some of these initiatives include the Race & Equity Initiative, which engages the entire university community in critical conversations and actions to create a more just and equitable campus; the Office of Minority Affairs & Diversity, which aims to increase diversity, ensure access and promote success for underrepresented students and faculty; and the UW Tribal Relations office, which works to strengthen and sustain the partnerships between the University and tribal nations, Indigenous communities and Native organizations in the region.